plrigaux/Comparators/README.md

 The comparator doesn't take care of white spaces in front of numbers.

+all leading and trailing whitespace of both the expectedString and the examined string are ignored any remaining whitespace, appearing within either string, is collapsed to a single space before comparison For example:

+assertThat("   my\tfoo  bar ", equalToIgnoringWhiteSpace(" my  foo bar"))

 ## Heading zeros incensitive
 The comparator doesn't take care of zeros in front of numbers.